🧐 Detective Work: First Case

 Running the code

-Given the kernel and without looking at the complete code
+First, examine the kernel without looking at the complete code:

 fn add_10(